Skip to main content

 It Will Save Money In The Long Run

 If you want to keep yourself up at night, calculate the total amount of interest you’ll pay on your mortgage over its duration at the current rate.
 Chances are it will be tens (or hundreds) of thousands of dollars.
-Most homeowners pay more in interest charges each year than they put on the principle.
+Most homeowners pay more in interest charges each year than they put into the principal.
 Making additional payments on your mortgage (over and above the normal ones) is extremely helpful.
 Those payments, after all, go directly against the principle.
-The lower the principle, the less interest you’ll end up paying.
+The lower the principal, the less interest you’ll end up paying.
 The sooner you pay off your mortgage, the less total interest you’ll pay over the life of the loan.

 Student Loans